Army Basic Training Locations: Where You Go & Why

 Fort Sill, Oklahoma: Situated on the wide-open plains of southwestern Oklahoma, you can expect hot summers and windy conditions.
 As the home of the U.S. Army Artillery School, the sound of distant cannons is a part of daily life here.

-Fort Moore: The Heart of Infantry and Armor Training (OSUT)
+Fort Benning: The Heart of Infantry and Armor Training (OSUT)

 Fort Jackson vs. Fort Leonard Wood: What's the Real Difference?